Keitaroblaster/TypeScript-Quest/README.md

 - What is a class instance?

-  A class instance is created with "new" keyword followed by the class name.
+  A class instance is created with `new` keyword followed by the class name.
 This instruction calls the constructor method which constructs the object and places it in memory.
 This object inherits the properties and methods of the class.

   ```ts
   class Person {